ShippingEasy/hey-pubsub/README.md

 ### Event chain UUID

-The first time an event is published via Hey a UUID will be assigned and stored on the current Thread.
+The first time an event is published via Hey a UUID will be assigned and stored on the current thread.

 Any events published for the life of the current thread with include this `uuid` in their payloads.
 This allows a chain of events to be associated later in a Kibana dashboard, for example.

+This UUID could be used across disparate systems subscribing to the same message bus, so long as the convention is adhered to.

 ### Sanitizing payloads